Deep Generative Model for Human Mobility Behavior: Introduction

 Despite significant efforts and the importance of the task, simulating mobility behavior remains challenging.
-Current approaches to synthesizing disaggregated travel demand, such as the Equasim pipeline~\citep{horl_synthetic_2021}, the OASIS framework~\citep{pougala_oasis_2023}, and various other methods based on the principle of utility maximization~\citep{bhat2000comprehensive, auld2012activity}, focus on the desires for activity and temporal constraints of individuals, while largely overlooking the spatial patterns of those activities.
+Current approaches to synthesizing disaggregated travel demand, such as the Equasim pipeline~\citep{horl_synthetic_2021}, the OASIS framework~\citep{pougala_oasis_2023}, and various other methods based on the principle of utility maximization~\citep{bhat2000comprehensive, auld2012activity}, focus on activity participation and temporal constraints, while often simplifying the spatial structure of activity locations and travel.
 Conversely, state-of-the-art mechanistic models, including the Container model~\citep{alessandretti_scales_2020}, the exploration and preferential return (EPR) model~\citep{song_modelling_2010}, and more recent variants derived from them~\citep{pappalardo_returners_2015, barbosa_effect_2015, zhao_characteristics_2021}, faithfully reproduce scaling laws of location visits, yet their limited modeling capacity restricts them from capturing the interactions between individuals' spatial preferences and their other movement decisions~\citep{pappalardo_future_2023}.
 Neglecting those interactions can lead to misconceptions about individual space usage.
 This has far-reaching consequences for downstream applications that depend on accurate spatial modeling, such as sustainable transportation~\citep{xu_planning_2018}, human-centered urban design~\citep{zhang_towards_2023}, and epidemic prevention~\citep{barreras_exciting_2024}.